Felipe-Lohan/Dungeon_World/Barbarian_-_Streamlined.md

 ##Race

-**Outsider:** You may be elf, dwarf, halfling, or human, but you and your people are not from around here.
+**Outsider:** You may be from any race, but you and your people are not from around here.
 At the beginning of each session, the GM will **ask you something about your homeland**, why you left, or what you left behind. İf you answer them, mark XP.

 ##Attribute Scores